 MVNO agreement with Verizon

-According to Cisco’s (CSCO) VNI (Visual Networking Index) at the end of 2015, video constituted ~61% of mobile data traffic in the United States.
-It’s expected that by the end of 2020, this figure will rise to ~77% of US mobile data traffic.
+According to Cisco’s (CSCO) VNI (Visual Networking Index) at the end of 2015, video constituted ~61.0% of mobile data traffic in the United States.
+It’s anticipated that by the end of 2020, that figure could expand to ~77.0%.